Ant89ne/ant89ne.github.io/docs/about.markdown

 Following the obtention of my scientific Baccalaureate and my preparatory school in Math and Physics, I integrated CPE Lyon (France) engineering school in Maths and Physics.
 Among my engineering years, I could specialized in Image and Signal Processing, Modeling and Computer Science.
 Following my gap year, I followed a double diploma cursus : finishing my engineering school and integrating the master Image and Development in 3D (ID3D) in University Claude Bernard Lyon 1.
 <br/><br/>
 In 2020, I get graduated both of my engineering school and my master.
-I then started on the 1st October 2020 my PhD in the LISTIC lab in Annecy on : **"Deep Learning for Multimodal Detection of Sudden and Slow Moving Slope Instabilities on Bitemporal Remote Sensing Images"** and defended successfully on the 1st October 2024.
+I then started on the 1st October 2020 my PhD in the LISTIC lab in Annecy on : <b>"Deep Learning for Multimodal Detection of Sudden and Slow Moving Slope Instabilities on Bitemporal Remote Sensing Images"</b> and defended successfully on the 1st October 2024.
 </div>